AmirMahdyJebreily/fira_autonomous_besat_programmers/README.md

-# fira_autonomous_besat_programmers
+# A Autonomous Car Source
-Baath high school team's autonomous car program in Fira Cup World Championship, U19 autonomous car league
+Here we have the source of a autonomous car written on the basis of ros noethic